robfletcher/grails-scaffolding/readme.md

 ## Integration

- * Does modernizr need a plugin?
+ * Use modernizr plugin
- * Should the scaffolding enhancements be a plugin so they can be removed if using non-jQuery framework?
+ * Declare separate resources for each jQuery plugin

 ## Misc